 To qualify for the LIHEAP program, the applicant must have an income that falls within the program guidelines.
 Priority for service assistance is determined at the local agency level.
-Higher priority is granted if someone in your home is elderly (60 years of age & older), disabled or a young child under six years old.
+Higher priority is granted if someone in your home is a senior citizen (60 years of age & older), a person with disabilities or a young child under six years old.
 These persons are especially at risk for life threatening illnesses or death if their home becomes too cold in the winter or too hot in the summer.

 To apply for LIHEAP, you will need to provide the following documents:

 - Proof of permanent residence, such as a lease, deed or property tax bill

 - Social Security cards or numbers, birth certificates or school records for all household members including children

 - Income verification of all household members 18 years of age and older for the last 30 days (paystubs, social security, award notices, unemployment Insurance, pension funds or disability, etc.)

 - A copy of your most current utility bill